 We have continued a number of precautionary measures in line with our business continuity and pandemic plans to minimize the risk of operational impacts and to protect the health and safety of employees, customers, partners and our communities.
-In 2022, we took a careful approach to the opening of our offices based on guidance from health experts and other leaders from around the world.
-As we look forward to the future of work, and more importantly amplifying Equinix's vibrant culture, we are providing flexible, hybrid work opportunities in many roles, enhanced collaboration technologies for everyone, and activitybased workspaces at home or onsite.
+As we look forward to the future of work, and more importantly amplifying Equinix's vibrant culture, we are providing flexible, hybrid work opportunities in many roles, enhanced collaboration technologies for everyone, and activity-based workspaces at home or onsite.
 We recognize that the new normal will require changing behaviors.
 As such, we are providing learning opportunities and best practices to ensure our meetings, events and work sessions are inclusive and equitable for virtual and in-person participation.
 Employee well-being has been central to these efforts, driven globally through offerings such as health programs, ergonomic support, technology reimbursements, and wellness days.